tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 - If both DNT options are disabled, then hiding, blocking, visiting occur again as usual

 &nbsp;&nbsp;&nbsp;&nbsp;<b>Interface</b>
+- DNT list at top of whitelist.html is checked when either DNT option is checked, otherwise unchecked

-- Enabling/disabling of DNT options on all permutations of first-run page options
+- Enabling/disabling of DNT option for all permutations of clciking/hiding/blocking options on first-run page

-&nbsp;&nbsp;&nbsp;&nbsp;<b>Notifications</b>
-- Check that changing the two DNT settings is going to bring DNT notifications with corresponding messages to the menu.
+- Check that changing the two DNT settings will triggger DNT notifications with corresponding messages to the menu
-- Check the layout of each DNT notification("?" in the middle)
+- Check the layout of each DNT notification("?" should be in the middle, 'settings' button appears on hover)
-- Check that 'settings' button is going to slide in from right when a DNT notification is on hover.

-&nbsp;

 &nbsp;&nbsp;&nbsp;&nbsp;<i>[Test Page for 3rd-party DNT](http://chenqianxun.com/testcases/effTestPage.html)</i>